Shk-Haseeb/Transcribe-AI/README.md

 # Transcribe-AI

-**Transcribe-AI** is an AI-powered assistant that turns meeting or lecture audio into clean transcriptions, smart summaries, and simplified notes in minutes.
+**Transcribe-AI** is a SaaS-style GenAI tool that transcribes, summarizes, and simplifies meeting or lecture audio using AssemblyAI and Hugging Face.
+It supports audio file uploads, end-to-end AI pipelines, PDF and TXT export, and is deployed live with Streamlit Cloud.

 [Live Demo](https://transcribe-ai-demo.streamlit.app/)
 [Watch Original Concept Demo](data/ELISA-AI-DEMO.mp4)